10 beautifully illustrated mindfulness cards

 - Beauty – Noticing the beauty that’s everywhere lifts the spirits and reduces stress and anxiety

-Essentially, these cards give you the tools to relax, reduce stress, be more mindful and enhance your feelings of calm.
+Essentially, these cards give you the tools to relax, reduce stress, be more mindful and find inner peace.

 Why I created the mindfulness cards